dice-cyfronet/atmosphere/doc/api/port_mapping_templates.md

 ## Update a Port Mapping Template

 Updates the given Port Mapping Template.
 You need to be an Appliance Type owner (or an admin) do edit this entity.
+In case of the development mode use, you need to be the owner of the Appliance Set being run.

 ```
 PUT /port_mapping_templates/:id